 ssh -Y <your_user_id>@<server_address>

 Please note that the DISPLAY environment variable on your server is automatically set by the SSH server.
-It doesn't need to be the same as the DISPLAY environment variable that you set in Windows, and you must *not* try to manually override it.
+It has nothing to do with your DISPLAY environment variable in Windows.
+Hence you must *not* try to manually override it.